Advisor Choice Under Fire: Don’t Let Fear and Hype Pick Your Future

 First, interview multiple advisors during the same market conditions.
 How they respond to current volatility tells you more about their philosophy than any marketing materials.
 The ones pushing “guaranteed” solutions during uncertain times are selling fear.
 The ones acknowledging uncertainty while explaining their risk management approach are thinking clearly.

 Second, ask uncomfortable questions.
 How do they get paid?
 What products do they avoid recommending and why?
-What was their worst year performance-wise and how did they communicate with clients?
+What was their worst year performance-wise, and how did they communicate with clients?
 If they won’t answer directly, they’re hiding something.

 Third, demand fee transparency.
 Not just the headline advisory fee, but every cost associated with their recommendations.
 Mutual fund expense ratios, trading costs, platform fees, insurance charges—everything.
-If the total cost exceeds 1.5% annually, they better have exceptional performance to justify it.
+If the total cost exceeds 1.5% annually, they’d better have exceptional performance to justify it.

 The Real Test: How They Handle Your Biases

-The best advisors don’t just avoid their own biases—they help you recognize and overcome yours.
+The best advisors don’t just avoid their own biases—they help you recognise and overcome yours.
 They’ll challenge your overconfidence, question your assumptions, and force you to confront uncomfortable truths about risk and time horizons.

-Pay attention to how they discuss risk.
+Please pay attention to how they discuss risk.
 If they promise to eliminate risk, they’re lying.
 If they ignore risk, they’re dangerous.
 The right approach acknowledges that risk is unavoidable but can be managed, measured, and matched to your specific situation.

 Watch their body language when you mention popular investment trends.
 Do their eyes light up when you mention AI stocks or cryptocurrency?
 Do they immediately start pitching related products?
 Or do they stay neutral and ask about your research and reasoning?
 The difference reveals whether they’re opportunistic or genuinely focused on your long-term success.